 Airbnb, subletting and lodgers

-Unfortunately, the insurance world hasn't quite caught up with Airbnb, and so neither Standard home insurance nor landlord insurance policies tend to cover people who rent out their homes using Airbnb.
+Unfortunately, the insurance world hasn't quite caught up with Airbnb, and so standard home insurance policies tend not to cover people who rent out their homes using Airbnb.

 While Airbnb does offer £600,000 worth of cover for damage to the property by guests with its Host Guarantee, this doesn't protect cash and valuables, or damage caused to shared or communal areas.